Review: TimeMachine AE86 Seat Covers

 Glossy Fabric and Wrinkles

 I am not happy with the choice of fabric for the maroon part, but the seat base fabric is even worse.
 It feels super synthetic and is glossy.
-Also, even after tensioning it as much as possible, there are some wrinkles left in the seat base that I couldn’t get rid off.
+Also, even after applying as much tension as possible, there are wrinkles left in the seat base that I couldn’t get rid off.

-The plastic pieces are not part of the reproduction seat covers.
-Usually, the plastic trim pieces are faded by the sun and have turned gray.
-I can’t put new seat covers on without taking care of these as well!
+The reproduction kit does not include anything than the seat covers.
+Plastic trim, foam and even the spring metal wires must be reused.
+On my seat, the plastic trim was faded.
+I can’t put new seat covers on without taking care of this as well!

 If you do this yourself, use a high quality heat gun that can be temperature-adjusted.
 You need to perfectly time the point where the color starts restoring, but not to the point where it starts melting.
 For the final finish, I use a Japanese-made plastic refresher from Ohajiki.

 Overall, I would rate the TimeMachine86 seat cover set a solid 3 out of 5.
 I can’t deny that the restored seat looks amazing – it really looks and feels like new.
-The fabric is firm again and it’s a just pleasure to sit down.
+The fabric is firm again and it’s a just pleasure to look at it and to sit down.

 Restored passenger seat in comparison to the rest of the factory interior.

-Considering the price, I still think it’s a good buy, especially since there are no alternatives except going fully custom made.
+Considering the price, I still think it’s a good buy, especially since there are few alternatives.

 Closeup comparison of the original leather (left) and the replacement leather (middle) texture.